jpooksy/paradime-dbt-nba-challenge/README.md

 - Exporting Data (for data visualization use only)

 ### Step 2: Getting to Know the NBA Data Sets
 Explore [7 NBA data sets](https://github.com/jpooksy/paradime-dbt-nba-challenge/tree/main/nba/models/sources) provided by Paradime, each with primary and foreign keys for insightful analysis.
-Check out the [staging files](https://github.com/jpooksy/paradime-dbt-nba-challenge/tree/main/nba/models/sources) and [YAML file](https://github.com/jpooksy/paradime-dbt-nba-challenge/blob/main/nba/models/sources/schema.yml) for detailed information on each dataset and corresponding columns.
+Detailed information about each dataset is available in the [staging files](https://github.com/jpooksy/paradime-dbt-nba-challenge/tree/main/nba/models/sources) and [YAML file](https://github.com/jpooksy/paradime-dbt-nba-challenge/blob/main/nba/models/sources/schema.yml).

 ### Step 3: Generating Insights
 Your goal is to build dbt™ models that reveal compelling insights for NBA fans and General Managers.
 Here are some suggested topics: